 MCC and Transparency

 MCC has been at the forefront of promoting transparency in international development.
 Among its accomplishments, MCC ranked #1 among U.S. Government agencies and #2 overall in Publish What You Fund’s 2016 Aid Transparency Index.
-MCC also received the highest score of all federal agencies measured in Results for America’s 2016 Federal Invest in What Works Index, which showcases how agencies use data and evidence to drive decision-making and improve lives.
+For the second consecutive year, MCC received the highest score of all federal agencies measured in Results for America’s Federal Invest in What Works Index, which showcases how agencies use data and evidence to drive decision-making and improve lives.

 Data on prospective, current, and closed partner country programs are available on MCC.gov.
 The following links include selections of publicly available resources on countries being considered for investment, active programs, post-closeout evaluations, information on procurement opportunities, and reports and documents published in the Federal Register.